 Marvin also invested a lot of time hosting tours of Highlands County School children at his groves to try and instill an appreciation among the youth of what the citrus business and industry was and what it contributed to the local economy, in hopes not only to educate them about agriculture but to create interest in pursuing a career in the industry.

 A member of numerous organizations, Marvin supported them with both his time and his resources, which is evident by the wide array of awards and recognitions, including Runner-up for the Jaycees Outstanding Farmer in Florida and the Florida Bankers Award for Soil Conservation.

 He was a member of the Highlands County and Florida Farm Bureau for over 65 years, serving both on the board and as President; served as President of the Highlands County Cattleman’s Association; First President of the Florida Beef Council; and was deeply committed to both FFA and 4-H, where he was a Founding Member of the Highlands County 4-H Club Foundation.

-Marvin continued to grow his business and, in 2010, created Kahn Citrus Management, LLC, as the maintenance and harvesting entity, partnering with Travis Murphy to continue the legacy of his company and employees.
+Marvin continued to grow his business and, in 2010, created Kahn Citrus Management, LLC, as the maintenance and harvesting entity, partnering with Trevor Murphy to continue the legacy of his company and employees.
 Although Hurricane Irma destroyed his offices in 2017, he continues to operate his business in Sebring not far from the park he built in honor of his mother, Sadie, and her contributions to the community – a trait she obviously instilled deeply in him.